Nevoss/form-wrapper-js/docs/guide/field-property.md

 })
 ```

-## Label propery
+## Label property

-The label propery is the display name of you field, the label will be used in validation error messages, also you can use it yourself:
+The label property is the display name of you field. the label will be used in validation error messages. you can also use it in your code:

 ```js
 const form = new Form({